voidauth/voidauth/README.md

 ## What is VoidAuth

 VoidAuth is an open-source SSO authentication and user management provider that stands guard in front of your self-hosted applications.
-The goal of VoidAuth is to be easy-to-use for admins and end-users, supporting nice-to-have features like passkeys, user invitation, self-registration, email support, and more!
+It is easy-to-use for admins and end-users, supports nice-to-have features like passkeys, user invitation, self-registration, email support, and more!

 Key Features: